bonocore/EveryActivityTimeline/README.md

 [![Product Name Screen Shot][product-screenshot]](product-screenshot)

-A basic lightning web component useful for displaying engagement activities in a timeline ui.
+A basic lightning web component useful for displaying engagement activities (e.g. "Lead visited the website", "Account signed the contract") in a timeline ui.
 Some notable points:
 * It follows best practices of LDS: https://www.lightningdesignsystem.com/components/activity-timeline/
 * For the sake of simplicity and flexibility it doesn't use standard SFDC activities.
 Instead, it use a custom object (GB_Timeline_Activity__c).
-See [Object folder](https://github.com/bonocore/LeadActivityTimelineDemo/tree/master/force-app/main/default/objects/GB_Timeline_Activity__c)
+See [Object folder](https://github.com/bonocore/EveryActivityTimeline/tree/master/force-app/main/default/objects/GB_Timeline_Activity__c)
-* It is currently bound to the Lead standard SFDC object.
-It could easily be extended for managing more objects (Standard and custom)
+* The activities created can be bound to every SF object (Standard and custom).
+Notable examples: Leads, Accounts, Contacts...
-* It supports add, edit and delete of such objects
+* It supports add, edit and delete of such activities
+* It open interesting use cases.
+You may easily create flows that create such activities on other events (e.g. when a sales is completed, when a case is escalated...), in order to easily visualized in a timeline in the target object record page (e.g. the account or contact involved)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * [Lightning Web Components](https://lwc.dev/) <img src="https://webcomponents.dev/assets/lib/lwc.svg" width="24"/>